 - A working internet connection in the live session

-Once you make sure that you have the prerequisites, let’s see how to fix the black screen of death for Linux (if I can call it that ;)).
+Once you ensure you have the prerequisites, let’s see how to fix the black screen of death for Linux (if I can call it that ;)).

 Fixing “minimal BASH like line editing is supported” Grub error